* Exports from China jump 14.5 pct in July

 Bonded copper stocks in China have fallen to 660,000 tonnes, from 815,000 tonnes at the end of May, in part because suspected metals fraud in China's Qingdao port has made it more difficult for traders to finance stock, Li said.

-In other metals, benchmark nickel closed at $18,560, slipping back after rallying to a 1-1/2 week high on Thursday on supply worries that have flared this year after a ban on Indonesian ore exports took effect in January.
-It closed at $18,725 on Thursday.
+In other metals, benchmark nickel fell 0.6 percent to $18,799 a tonne, slipping back after rallying to a 1-1/2-week high on Thursday on supply worries that have flared this year after a ban on Indonesian ore exports took effect in January.

 Three month LME copper